HarvardMapCollection/tutorials-share/content/tutorials/QGIS/add-spreadsheet/index.md

 <div class="alert-warning">
 <h2>Example data</h2>
- <p>Please find an <a href="example_addresses.csv" download>example spreadsheet</a> saved as a .csv with the latitude and longitude formatted correctly so that it should import as points in QGIS. </p>
+ <p>Please find an <a href="https://drive.google.com/file/d/1dBbqzEm3vq7zANaTiqquekefiCJIWkqd/view?usp=sharing" target="_blank" download>example spreadsheet</a> saved as a .csv with the latitude and longitude formatted correctly so that it should import as points in QGIS. </p>
 </div>